Skyscanner/argo-rollouts/issue_analysis/support_scaleDownDelaySeconds_fast_rollbacks_canary/empirical_evidence.md

 **Implication:**
 The inconsistent behavior is NOT due to window calculation failures, but due to other conditions in the analysis skipping logic that override the rollback window detection.

+Recommendation:

+- The default `scaleDownDelaySeconds: 30` is often too short for automated or human rollback flows.
+In practice we found that the GitOps pipeline and tooling (Slingshot) could not reliably complete a rollback inside 30s.
+For practical tests and production, set `scaleDownDelaySeconds` to a larger value such as `300` (5 minutes) or `600` (10 minutes).
+See `examples/rollout-scaleDownDelay-5m.yaml` for a ready-to-use example manifest.

+Reference: see Issue #557 for the upstream conversation and clarifying comments that informed the epic goals.